ElektraInitiative/libelektra/doc/decisions/arbitrary_metadata.md

 ## Problem

-To make storage-plugins suitable for `spec` they need to be able to store all the meta-data as specified in [METADATA.ini](/doc/METADATA.ini).
+To make storage-plugins suitable for `spec` they need to be able to store all the metadata as specified in [METADATA.ini](/doc/METADATA.ini).
 Most file formats do not have support for that.

 ## Constraints